Andrea/Presentations/2015-12-GGD-History-of-computing/slides/slides/index.md

 ---

-### Can we device a process to determine in a finite number of operations, whether a first order logic statement is valid?
+### Can we devise a process to determine in a finite number of operations, whether a first order logic statement is valid?

 ***
 - data-background: images/turing.jpg